zenml-io/zenml/docs/book/user-guide/advanced-guide/best-practices/best-practices.md

 Just like steps, keep your pipelines in separate Python files.
 This allows you to optionally keep their utils, dependencies, and Dockerfiles separate.

 It is recommended that you separate the pipeline execution from the pipeline definition so that importing the pipeline does not immediately run it.
-See [run.py](follow-best-practices.md) for more details.

 {% hint style="warning" %}
 Do not give pipelines or pipeline instances the name "pipeline".
 Doing this will overwrite the imported `pipeline` and decorator and lead to failures at later stages if more pipelines are decorated there.